Offline Root CA

 Web Server

 This web portal is accessible from virtually anywhere, so long as there is an internet connection.
 This is especially beneficial for large organizations because administrators can be assigned to the RA without needing direct access to the HSM.
 Once two administrators have logged in, the portal is an easy to use web service where one can upload, submit, approve, or deny CSRs.
-Once the CSRs have been signed, the certificate is returned to the user who can then download the associated certificates, as shown in the prior diagram.
+Once the CSRs have been signed, the certificate is returned to the user who can then download the associated certificates.
 Users can also anonymously upload certificate signing requests through the web portal.

 A complete set of API commands allows users to manage RAs, X.509 templates, and CSRs.
 The commands are provided through a technical reference that gives further details and examples of command usage.